 A is for ABC Kitchen & Cocina

 The team behind ABC Kitchen and ABC Cocina champion a model of wholesome living and sustainable design, accompanied by a locally-sourced organic menu.
-And when you’ve indulged in either restaurant, browse their interior wares in ABC Home.
+And when you’ve indulged in either restaurant in Manhattan, browse their interior wares in ABC Home.

 Nicole and Connie craft romantic bouquets, defined by a sense of artistry.

 If you haven’t already heard the news we’re now hand-delivering fresh bouquets in the Big Apple, too.
 Time to discover our talented community of New York florists.

 E is for Eat Everything

 If it’s not immediately apparent from the sheer amount of eateries in this guide, New York’s culinary feast spans a diverse array of cuisines.
 Be sure to check out the local places in Chinatown, Jackson Heights, Koreatown and Prospect Heights.